HankB/pmb/README.md

 * Manual swap between two installations (RpiOS and Debian Bookworm) has been demonstrated.
 [See notes](./notes/notes.md).
 Added a third partition and Debian Trixie boots w/out problems from a logical partition.
 * There is a first cut of the script to provision an image for RpiOS `pmb-init`.
 It uses environment variables `size` (size of root partition) and `device` (target device for configuration.)
-* Work is beginning on a script to add subsequent OSs to the target storage device,
+* Work is beginning on a script to add subsequent OSs to the target storage device, first cut - adding a new partition - is working.

 ## TODO